swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Introduction

-This feature allows `deinit`'s of actors and global-actor isolated types (GAITs) to access non-sendable isolated state, lifting restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
-This is achieved by providing runtime support for hopping onto executors in `__deallocating_deinit()`'s.
+This feature allows `deinit`'s of actors and global-actor isolated classes to access non-sendable isolated state, lifting restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
+This is achieved by providing runtime support for hopping onto the relevant actor's executor before executing the `deinit` body.

 ## Motivation